LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 {{< /sidenote >}}

-### RLVR — "Good" as Verified
+### "Good" as Verified

 Recent advanced LLMs, such as o3-mini, have achieved performance comparable to human experts in domains like Olympic math (Balunović et al., 2025).
 In this case,

 <span class="text-danger"><strong>Does the general human values really matter?</strong></span>

 Admittedly, human attempts to construct values aim to reflect the truth, but they are never quite identical to it.
-Using verified signals from deterministic tools (verifiers or rules) to train LLMs can make them more objective and less biased.
-This practice is call RL from verifiable rewards, RLVR (Guo et al., 2025).
+Using verified signals from deterministic tools (verifiers or rules) to train LLMs can make them more objective and less biased, aka RLVR.

 However, a common challenge in applying RLVR is that sparsity of outcome-based rewards.
 Given a dictionary, in theory, one could write *Hamlet*, yet in practice this is extremely difficult.
 Although other RL training setups share the same problem, it is more severe in LLM training since the language representation spaces are much larger (and exponentially in turn).